 If you're not into editing but still want to make minor changes to your videos, like combining or deleting scenes, some cameras, like the Hitachi DZ-BD7HA, allow you to perform these minor edits directly on the device.
 This particular Hitachi model can record directly to a Blu-ray disc, which you can instantly play on a regular Blu-ray player.

 As the technology behind high-definition camcorders evolves, more impressive equipment will keep appearing on the horizon.
 Until then, there's plenty of gear to keep you and your creative genius entertained.
-You can learn more about HD camcorders and related technology by exploring the links on the next page.
+You can learn more about HD camcorders and related technology by exploring the links below.